ead3471/foodgram-project-react/README.md

 sudo docker-compose up -d --build
  ```

- - also you can add load about 2000 ingredients to you db
+ - also you can load about 2000 ingredients to you db
  ```
 sudo docker-compose exec db sh
 ```